Updated: February 2, 2023

 One of our most asked questions is how to create a will in Arizona.
 For a start, it is necessary for an individual to state the requirement valid for one to create a valid last will and testament.
-One of our main recommendations on how to create a will in Arizona is to work with a skilled estate planning attorney when you are creating your will so you have a seamless process.
+One of our main recommendations on how to create a will in Arizona is to work with a skilled will planning attorney in Glendale when you are creating your will so you have a seamless process.
 You can get in touch with Monahan Law Firm for estate planning services.

 Steps to Create a Will in AZ